MathumithaK-12/GenAI/README.md

 If the user just says they are facing issue with printing But not given any order id or container
 Will the agent ask for the details

+✅ 27 July 2025
+Implementing github actions for Inference of LlaMa model using Groq API
+1. Add the python script for inferencing the LlaMa model using Groq.
+   1.1 The output should be saved in a file
+   -> Path to python code - https://github.com/MathumithaK-12/GenAI/blob/main/inference_groq_2.py
+2. Create GitHub Actions Workflow
+   2.1 The action will be triggered only if there is push to the python script 2.2 Or the action is triggered manually
+   2.3 The output will be stored as downloadable (.zip) file in the artifact -> Path to yml file - https://github.com/MathumithaK-12/GenAI/blob/main/.github/workflows/groq-inference.yml
+3. Add Secret to GitHub
+   3.1 - Go to your repository → Settings → Secrets and variables → Actions
+   3.2 - Click New repository secret
+         Name: GROQ_API_KEY
+         Value: your actual Groq API key
+4. Trigger the Workflow
+   4.1 Go to the Actions tab in GitHub
+   4.2 Select "Run Groq Inference"
+   4.3 Click "Run workflow"
+5. After a successful run, scroll to the bottom of the latest run and Download the artifact groq-result, which will contain your Groq output.